zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 export default App;
 ```

-In line 6 and 7 I have lazy loading the components from remote module.
-And then we are using that inside a `Suspense` component to load it in async and have a fall back component applied in case of loading takes time.
+In lines 6 and 7 I load the components from the remote module lazily.
+And then we are using that inside a `Suspense` component to load it in async and have a fallback component applied in case of loading takes time.

 Also when importing these from remote modules if you are using typescript remember to add a custom definition file for types.
-So here in my implementation I have added the `custom.d.ts` file.
-This file help you to get rid of the compilation error `Module not found` .
+So here in my implementation, I have added the `custom.d.ts` file.
+This file helps you to get rid of the compilation error `Module not found` .

 ```typescript
 declare module 'homepage/*'
 ```
-## Lets look in to implementing a bit advance scenario
+## Let's look into implementing a bit more advanced scenario
-Let’s add the payment component in to the story and make this a bit more complicated.
-Implementation for the advance scenario can be found in [this branch](https://github.com/NipunaMarcus/module-federation/tree/advance-use-case).
+Let’s add the payment component into the story and make this a bit more complicated.
+Implementation for the advanced scenario can be found in [this branch](https://github.com/NipunaMarcus/module-federation/tree/advance-use-case).

-This adds bit of complexity as this uses two different remote modules to load home and payment pages and also added the complexity of react routing on to the host app.
-Also in this sample the payment page is loaded using a dynamically set URL which is pushed during the runtime through `window` object.
+This adds a bit of complexity as this uses two different remote modules to load home and payment pages and also added the complexity of react routing onto the host app.
+Also in this sample, the payment page is loaded using a dynamically set URL which is pushed during the runtime through `window` object.

-Vite configuration for this advance use case from host application side looks like this.
+Vite configuration for this advanced use case from the host application side looks like this.

 ```typescript
 import { defineConfig } from 'vite';